udexon/Phoshell/Phoshell/Phoshell.md

 In fact, the above is the generic design of any stack machine and can be found in the interpreter in any programming languages.

+This mechanism is so simple that it is unfortunate that it has not been more widely publicized.
+It so therefore one of the aims of this project to promote it so that Phoscript, or any Reverse Polish Notation based programming language, can become a ___universal metaprogramming script___ to interface to any host programming language, thereby _solving the problem of diminishing returns due to growing complexities of programming langauges._

 ```bash
 args=("$@")
 S=()